ExLeonem/exp-cli/README.md

 ### Add
-Add a new complete entry at once.
-Equal to recording with start/stop.
+Add a complete entry.
+In essence is equal to recording with start/stop.

-If no stop flag is given it assumed that you just finished yet.
+If no stop flag is given the end is assumed to be the moment you add the entry.
+You can use a date on the start and end tags as well to calculate the time usage over multiple days.

 Examples:

  `exp add -s 15:10 `

- `exp add -s 12:12 -t "something" -tg tag1,tag2,tag3`
+ `exp add -s 12:12 -t "I worked on my project" -g tag1,tag2,tag3`

+  `exp add -s "10-10-2019 10:10" -e "11-10-2019 15:00" --title "hello world"`

 Flag            | Required? | Description
 ---             |---        | ---
+-s, --start     | true      | Start of the entry formatted as`HH:MM`, `DD-MM-YYYY HH:MM` or `DD-MM-YYYY`.
+The missing parts will be filled with the current DateTime
--s, --start     | true      | Start of the entry `HH:mm` -t, --title     | false     | Title of the entry
+-e, --end       | false     | End of the recording.
+Allowed formats are the same as in `--start` -t, --title     | true      | Title of the entry
--tg, --tag      | false     | Add tags to the entry
+-g, --tag       | false     | Add tags to the entry

 ### Show